joshr120/open-deck/README.md

 The PCB folder contains a zipped folder of the GERBER files required to have the PCB manufactured.

 # Additional Features:
+- If you want images with multiple colours these currently need to be manually entered into the arduino code.
+See the README in the Code folder for more info.

-Another use case for the open deck is to control smart home deviced.
-The ESP8266 is a common wifi chip and could be setup for automations without needing to be connected to a host computer.
+- Another use case for the open deck is to control smart home devices.
+The ESP8266 is a common WiFi chip and could be setup for controlling without needing to be physically connected to a host computer.

   Currently no example code for this but simply change the serial write commands in the arduino program to send a comand with your favourite service such as MQTT.
 This can then be integrated with something like home assistant.
-Images can still be uploaded with the GUI interface and are stored locally on the device so will remain even after a power cycle.
+Images can still be uploaded with the GUI interface and are stored locally on the device in non-volatile memory so will remain even after a power cycle.

-If you want images with multiple colours these currently need to be manually entered into the arduino code.
-The python file called image uploader will output the correct bitmap which can be used in the arduino code.
-One image will needed to be made for each colour in the image.
-A pre-made example of this can be uncommented for a chrome logo.
-Final imges are 48x72 pixels stored as a bitmap. the last 3 bytes od the message sent over serial contain the RGB colour of the icon.

 <br>
 <br>